Inupiat Heritage Center and the Simon Paneak Memorial Museum will be closed to the public on October 18, 2021, Alaska Day Holiday.

-**DUE TO COVID 19, IHLC IS NO LONGER AVAILABLE AS A MEETING LOCATION.**
+**IHLC IS NOW OPEN AS A MEETING LOCATION.**

 *COVID 19 Mitigation Measures*